delight-im/Faceless/SECURITY.md

 We believe that anonymous messaging should be an integral part of our communication tools.
 Powerful frameworks and applications must guarantee that people's experience with anonymity is as positive as possible.

-Faceless is [available via Google Play](http://www.delight.im/get/faceless) as an Android application.
+Faceless is available as an Android application.

 # Scope of bugs